 Try It: Roasted Corn Cheese Dip

 Many people think fresh is best when it comes to vegetables.
 But if you believe canned or frozen are subpar, think again.
 They're actually just as nutritious as fresh, 2014 research in the American Journal of Lifestyle Medicine shows, but they're often a more affordable option and you can always have some on hand.
 Plus, you literally won't throw your money away like you do when you forget to use the fresh produce in your fridge.
 While eating in-season fresh vegetables is great, keeping some canned options on hand means your pantry is ready to go when you need a healthy dinner in a pinch.
 And, some canned veggies are actually higher in nutrients than their fresh counterparts.
 Canned tomatoes are higher in the antioxidant lycopene, compared to fresh, and canning corn also boosts its antioxidant activity.
-Make sure you choose no-salt-added or low-sodium options when possible, like Del Monte® No Salt Added Whole Kernel Corn.
+Make sure you choose no-salt-added or low-sodium options when possible.

 Try It: Chocolate Zucchini Brownies